jtconnor/jtconnor.github.io/_posts/2017-10-08-lunch-stews.md

 It turned out great!
 Coconut milk makes things delicious :)  I also like that stews are flexible enough that I can add in whatever leftover veggies I have (pac choi and kale this time).

-What do you do for lunch?
-Do you have any tasty, easy, healthy lunch suggestions?